JA-Erosa/University/BigData/bigdataprinciples1_2.md

   - information

 ##### 6. List the 3 key properties of data:
-  -rawness, immutability and perpetuity
+  - rawness, immutability and perpetuity

 ##### 7. Complete the sentence "The _____ your data, the more questions you can ask of it":
-  -rawer
+  - rawer

 ##### 8. Is queryable at any time in its history, Tolerates human errors, Handles partial information, Has the advantages of both normalized and denormalized forms.
 These are all benefits of:
   - The fact-based model